As the country is back in lockdown, it is important to prioritise your health during these times.

 Alternate alcoholic drinks with soft drinks.
 This is a great way manage your alcohol intake and it will help you to save money!

 Try to shrink your drink to half-pint, a small glass or a single measure.
 It’s easy to pour a large measure at home, so try to be aware of what you’re doing.
-Or, if you are at a pub or bar just ask the bartender for a single measure.

 It could be harmful to your health to regularly drink more than: